Why You Need an HVAC Technician to Inspect Your Cooling Unit Annually

 We hope you had a pleasant Memorial Day weekend.
-We at WhisperKOOL want to ensure that your cooling units are ready to go for the long, hot summer season.
-In previous posts, we’ve explained some of the preventative maintenance you can do to make sure your unit is in top working order.
+At WhisperKOOL, we want to ensure that your cooling units are ready to go for the long, hot summer season.
+In previous posts, we’ve explained some preventative maintenance you can do to make sure your unit is in top working order.
 But it’s also important to have an HVAC technician regularly inspect your unit to make sure that it’s working correctly.
 We thought we’d take some time to explain exactly what an HVAC-R inspection entails and why it’s so important to get one annually.

 NOTE: Accessibility varies depending on the type of WhisperKOOL unit you have.
 The following information pertains to split systems.
-For self-contained systems, HVAC technicians will be able to clean the drain line, coils, and/or filters, as well as visually inspect components such as fans.
+For self-contained systems, HVAC technicians will be able to clean the drain line, coils, and/or filters and visually inspect components such as fans.

 When an HVAC technician inspects your unit, he or she will:

-The line set is the set of copper tubes which transfer refrigerant between the condensing unit and the evaporator unit.
-The technician will inspect this line set to make sure that it’s not leaking and that it’s properly insulated.
+The line set is the copper tubes that transfer refrigerant between the condensing unit and the evaporator unit.
+The technician will inspect this line set to ensure that it’s not leaking and that it’s properly insulated.
 He or she will also inspect all wires and wiring connections to make sure they’re sound.
-Finally, the HVAC technician will check the sight glass to make sure the refrigerant levels are where they should be.
+Finally, the HVAC technician will check the sight glass to ensure the refrigerant levels are where they should be.
 If necessary, the technician will top off the cooling unit’s refrigerant charge.